 The Dowager’s Hump

-Just the name sends people into a frenzy as the image of it is something similar to the Hunchback of Notre Dame.
-A client with a very bad neck issue asked me today about a Dowager’s Hump (DH) wondering what it is.
-So, here’s the thing about this “syndrome” of sorts.
-First, if you google it, you are going to find some information on it but the info isn’t actually 100% correct.
+It’s no wonder this condition freaks people out – the name sounds like a mashup of Downton Abbey meets the Hunchback of Notre Dame.
+A client with a very bad neck issue asked me about a dowager’s hump (DH) and whether you can do anything about it.
+So, here’s the thing about this “syndrome,” of sorts.
+First, if you Google it, you are going to find some information, but it’s not necessarily 100% correct.

-You see, this hump is the culmination of a tremendous amount of stress to the lower cervical vertebrae as the thoracic (middle back bones) spine perpetually flexes forward.
+You see, this hump is the culmination of a tremendous amount of stress to the lower cervical vertebrae as the thoracic (middle back) spine perpetually flexes forward.
 The most common cause of a true DH is a subtle fracture of the spine.
-I’ve seen this type of fracture called a “wedge fracture” and happens in older adults.
+I’ve seen this type of fracture called a “wedge fracture,” and it happens in older adults.

-However…if you sit at a desk all day long and slouch as many of us do, or you lean your head forward to read your screen (by the way, you could just change your settings so the fonts are a little bigger… or maybe it’s time for glasses…) you compress the front portion of the spinal bones that ultimately alters your posture regardless of actually causing a fracture of any bones.
+However, if you sit at a desk all day long and slouch, as many of us do, or you lean your head forward to read your screen (by the way, you could just change your settings so the fonts are a little bigger or maybe it’s time for glasses), you compress the front portion of the spinal bones, which ultimately alters your posture, whether or not it leads to a fracture of any bones.
 Even when you go to straighten up, if this posture is constant, at some point you can’t get straight as the facet won’t close.
 But this is only half the story of what I would define as a dowager’s hump.

-I’ve done enough dissections to tell you that this extra “fluff” is actually useless.
-As the tissue and fibers begin to create an interweaving of fat cells in the extra cellular matrix, the superficial layers become excessively thick, almost rubbery in texture.
-And although it seems to your body it’s extra fluff is helping, over time, it’s only making matters worse.
+I’ve done enough dissections to tell you that this extra “fluff” is actually pretty useless.
+As the tissue and fibers begin to create an interweaving of fat cells in the extracellular matrix, the superficial layers become excessively thick, almost rubbery in texture.
+And although it seems to your body that this extra fluff is helping, over time, it’s only making matters worse.

-So can you stop or prevent a Dowager’s hump from forming?
+So can you stop or prevent a dowager’s hump from forming?
 The answer is YES!
-And yes, MELTing will help for sure!
-However, there are three things that make working on a hump like this difficult:
+And yes, MELT will help for sure!
+However, there are two things that make this difficult:

-2. You have to work on it everyday.
+1. You have to work on it every day.

-2. You must be willing to change your behavior and your posture when you sit at your desk and make some consideration of the fact that YOU are causing your Dowager’s hump.
+2. You must be willing to change your behavior and your posture when you sit at your desk and accept the fact that you may be causing your dowager’s hump.

-Don’t get me wrong, a Dowager’s hump can be caused by osteoporosis and changes in the thoracic spine but more frequently, a fatty pad at the bottom of your neck space has been brewing for years and years… you are just noticing it when it’s causing people to tell you to stand up straight and God forbid someone gives it a squeeze!
+Don’t get me wrong, a dowager’s hump can be caused by osteoporosis and changes in the thoracic spine but more frequently, a fatty pad at the bottom of your neck space has been brewing for years and years – you are just noticing it when people to tell you to stand up straight, and God forbid someone gives it a squeeze!
 OUCH!
-That ‘fatty pad” can be painful.
-What you are grabbing is not muscle… it’s grizzly connective tissue filled with a gaggle of mechanoreceptors that will give feedback if you touch it.
-But even if it hurts to the touch, you must MELT it!
-It won’t get any better if you do nothing and it will certainly not stop growing if you ignore it.
+That “fatty pad” can be painful.
+What you are grabbing is not muscle, it’s gristly connective tissue filled with a gaggle of mechanoreceptors that will give feedback if you touch it.
+But even if it hurts to the touch, it won’t get any better if you do nothing and it will certainly not stop growing if you ignore it.

 Good luck and happy MELTing!